Kingfisher

 Cecilia has a clip-on microphone for fiddle, and routes her sound through a series of pedals.

 We'll plan to bring the keyboard unless you're flying us to the dance.
-If you're providing the keyboard we need something with 88 weighted velocity-sensitive keys and MIDI output (5-pin MIDI works; USB-MIDI is likely possible with advance warning).
-For example, we usually use a Yamaha P85.
+If you're providing the keyboard, Jeff is used to the Yamaha p-series (p-85, p-95, p-105, p-115, p-121, p-125, p-125a) but can use anything with ≥72 weighted velocity-sensitive keys and MIDI output (5-pin MIDI works; USB-MIDI is possible with advance warning).

 The drums are a foot-controlled electronic drum kit, making kick, snare, and hi-hat sounds.